 The SEPP amendment was exhibited by the Department of Planning and Environment in November and December 2013.
 The final policy reflects the feedback from councils and other stakeholders which resulted in some minor changes, including additional prohibited uses and the addition of conveyor systems as complying development.

-All complying development at Port Botany and Port Kembla relating to bulk liquid storage tanks requires a hazard analysis, fire safety study, and hazard and operability study.
+All complying development at the ports relating to bulk liquid storage tanks requires a hazard analysis, fire safety study, and hazard and operability study.

 Hazard studies must be completed by a qualified person approved by the Secretary for the Department of Planning and Environment.